networknt/light-doc/content/en/about/articles.md

 reviewed: true
 ---

-The following is a list of articles that mention light platform.
+The following is a list of articles that mention Light.

 ### English